fastavro/fastavro/README.rst

         for record in reader:
             process_record(record)

-You can also use the `fastavro` module from the command line to dump `avro` files.
+You can also use the `fastavro` script from the command line to dump `avro` files.
 Each record will be dumped to standard output in one line of JSON.
 ::

-    python -m fastavro weather.avro
+    fastavro weather.avro

 You can also dump the avro schema::

-    python -m fastavro --schema weather.avro
+    fastavro --schema weather.avro

 Limitations
 ===========